The Church of the East: Christianity’s Forgotten Fourth Branch

 On This Page

-The Third Branch of Christendom
+The Fourth Branch of Christendom

-The Church of the East is Christianity’s forgotten third branch—not Eastern Orthodox, not Roman Catholic, not Oriental Orthodox, but sui generis, a living apostolic communion that at its medieval zenith spanned from the Mediterranean to Beijing, with more metropolitan sees than Rome itself.
+The Church of the East is Christianity’s forgotten fourth branch—not Eastern Orthodox, not Roman Catholic, not Oriental Orthodox, but sui generis, a living apostolic communion that at its medieval zenith spanned from the Mediterranean to Beijing, with more metropolitan sees than Rome itself.
 That it is unfamiliar to most Western Christians is a historical tragedy.
 Its story is one of apostolic fidelity, missionary audacity, theological sophistication, and martyrological endurance.
 It remains, in our own time, a small but vital witness to the catholicity of the Christian faith.

 Apostolic Origins: The East Syriac Tradition